frontenddogma/web-development-glossary/manuscript/s.md

 Simple Object Access Protocol
 : A messaging protocol specification for exchanging structured information in the implementation of web services in computer networks.
 SOAP’s purpose is to provide extensibility, neutrality, and independence.
 It uses XML Information Set for its message format, and relies on application-layer protocols, most often Hypertext Transfer Protocol (HTTP), for message negotiation and transmission.
 SOAP was first released in 1998.&nbsp;[†](#w-soap)

+Single point of failure
+: A part of a system that, if it fails, will stop the entire system from working.
+SPOFs are undesirable in any system with a goal of high availability or reliability, be it a business practice, software application, or other industrial system.
+Systems can be made robust by adding redundancy in all potential SPOFs.&nbsp;[†](#w-spof)

 Single Responsibility Principle
 : A computer programming principle that states that every module, class, or function should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the module, class, or function.
 All its services should be narrowly aligned with that responsibility.&nbsp;[†](#w-srp)